Brent Naden: 2023

 Naden played a total of eight games for the Wests Tigers in the 2023 NRL season and scored two tries as the club finished with the Wooden Spoon for a second straight year.

 2024

 Naden was limited to only nine games with the Wests Tigers in the 2024 NRL season as the club finished with the wooden spoon for a third straight year.

 2025

 On 21 February during a pre-season trial match, Naden suffered a serious knee injury.
 Naden had suffered a dislocated kneecap and be ruled out for two months.

 On 6 August, Naden was issued with a breach notice by the NRL and fined for using an offensive gesture during the Wests Tigers upset victory over Canterbury in round 22 of the 2025 NRL season.

 Naden played eight games for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.
 On 30 September, Naden was one of six players that departed the Wests Tigers at the end of their season.
+In late November 2025, it was announced that Naden had signed a two year deal with the Thirroul Butchers.